Willie Calhoun Player Props: Yankees vs. Guardians

 Willie Calhoun At The Plate

-- Calhoun has gotten a hit in seven of 13 games this season (53.8%), with multiple hits twice.
+- Calhoun has gotten a hit in eight of 14 games this season (57.1%), with multiple hits twice.

-- In 13 games played this season, he has not hit a long ball.
+- He has hit a home run in one of 14 games, and in 2.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.